The Limitations of Charitable Giving of Mutual Funds

-Most well-known charities are eligible, like Good Will or United Way, as well as religious institutions, nonprofit schools, healthcare facilities and first responder organizations.
+Most well-known charities are eligible, like Goodwill or United Way, as well as religious institutions, nonprofit schools, healthcare facilities, and first responder organizations.
 But check the IRS to make sure that the charity you have in mind makes the list.
 You can enter the name of the charity and the IRS website will search for it and tell you whether it's qualified.

 A Final Word on Charitable Donations of Mutual Funds

 Tax laws change frequently and individuals can be faced with differing income tax circumstances from year to year.
-Contact your tax preparer to determine if the above limitations and other limitations apply in your situation.
+Contact your tax preparer to determine if the above limitations and other limitations apply to your situation.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as tax advice or investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.